MohamedELOSROUTI/PONG-GAME-FPGA/README.md

   <img src="https://i.imgur.com/AwwOMj3.jpg" width="100" height="100"/>
 </p>

-When a press a push button, there is a switch bounce problem.
+When we press a push button, there is a switch bounce problem.
 Instead of generating a single logical '1' value.
 It generates many transitions '1', '0', '1', ... during few microseconds before reching the final state '1'.

 Here's a plot of what happens when we press the push button :